slevithan/regex/README.md

   - Recursive matching is enabled by a plugin.
 - **Context-aware and safe interpolation** of regexes, strings, and partial patterns.
   - Interpolated strings have their special characters escaped.
-  - Interpolated regexes locally preserve the meaning of their own flags (or their absense), and any numbered backreferences are adjusted to work within the overall pattern.
+  - Interpolated regexes locally preserve the meaning of their own flags (or their absense), and any numbered backreferences within them are adjusted to work within the overall pattern.

 ## 🪧 Examples